BrightID/BrightID/README.md

 [🌐 www.brightid.org](http://www.brightid.org)

-Our mission is to provide everyone with an ID that shows they're a unique person without requiring any personal data.
+BrightID uses the people you know (a social graph) to keep out duplicates and enforce one-user-per-person for important cases like voting and universal basic income.

-Unlike most IDs--which prove who you are--BrightIDs prove that you're a unique person.
+Unlike most IDs--which prove who you are--a BrightID proves that you're a unique person.

 BrightIDs have the following characteristics:
 * Can be used anonymously.
 No data is stored.
 Personal data or biometrics aren't used for verification.